-Universal Rights Group NYC and the Carter Center have co-organized a digital roundtable as part of the Forum on Human Rights: “Risks to human rights and credible elections during an online ‘infodemic.'”
-The roundtable will take place on 7 October 2020 at from 1:00PM – 2:00PM EDT.
+Universal Rights Group NYC and the Carter Center co-organized a digital roundtable as part of the Forum on Human Rights: “Risks to human rights and credible elections during an online ‘infodemic.’”
+The roundtable took place on 7 October 2020 at from 1:00PM – 2:00PM EDT.

 While digital innovations have empowered people around the world, they have also amplified the spread of disinformation, posing serious risks for credible elections.
 This year, as the COVID-19 pandemic spread, it brought with it what the World Health Organization described as an ‘infodemic’ of misinformation, particularly through social media platforms.
 The manipulation of information can affect the extent to which elections are free and fair, as well as how credibly they will be perceived.